School website – suggested text

 Schools are responsible for providing access to current information about approved providers working in their school, including links to the approved providers' authorised curriculum scope and sequence(s) and information on alternative meaningful activities.

-If your school has the next gen SWS, under Learning at our school, you will have a Religion and ethics page which states:
+If your school has the school website service (SWS), under Learning at our school, you will have a Religion and ethics page which states: